bruno-vargas-dev/streaming-catalog-pipeline/README.md

-# Proofpoint Technical Challenge - Data Cleaning Pipeline
+# Proofpoint Technical Challenge - The Streaming Service’s Lost Episodes

 This repository contains the solution for the Streaming Service Data Cleaning challenge.
 The pipeline processes a raw catalog of TV series episodes, standardizes formats, validates business rules, removes duplicates based on a quality hierarchy, and generates a clean dataset alongside a quality report.